Joshua Wynder

-Joshua Liam Wynder (born May 2, 2005) is an American professional soccer player who plays as a center-back for Primeira Liga club Benfica.
+Joshua Liam Wynder (born May 2, 2005) is an American professional soccer player who plays as a center-back for Major League Soccer club New England Revolution, on loan from Primeira Liga club Benfica.

 Club career

 Wynder signed a USL Academy contract with USL Championship side Louisville City in February 2021.
 On June 3, 2021, Wynder signed a professional deal with the club.

 On June 8, 2023, Wynder joined Portuguese club Benfica for a fee of $1.2 million and add-ons, the largest transfer fee to date for a USL player.
 He was initially assigned to the B team, competing in Liga Portugal 2.

+On September 3, 2026, Wynder joined Major League Soccer club New England Revolution on loan through the end of the 2027 Sprint Season.
+He made his Revolution debut on September 13, coming on as a 69th-minute substitute for Jackson Yueill in a 2–1 win over Chicago Fire FC.

 International career

 In April 2022, Wynder was selected for the 33-player USYNT U-19 squad.
 The then 17-year old Wynder captained the side in his debut win over England.

 Wynder played in four of the five United States games in the 2023 FIFA U-20 World Cup.
 The U.S. exited the tournament in the quarterfinals with a 0–2 loss against Uruguay.

 In April 2023, Wynder was selected in the 23-man roster for the men's national team friendly against Mexico, which ended in a 1–1 draw.
 He did not feature in the game itself.